angr/angr-doc/docs/states.md

 # or, the string value of the 10 bytes stored at 0x1000
 >>> print s.se.any_str(s.memory.load(0x1000, 10))

+# get the value of the 4 bytes stored at 0x2000, i.e. a little-endian int
+# note that unless otherwise specified, all loads from memory are big-endian by default
+>>> print s.se.any_int(s.memory.load(0x2000, 4, endness='Iend_LE'))
 ```

 Here, `s.se` is a [solver engine](claripy.md) that holds the symbolic constraints on the state.